Continued from 7. Winged Escape.

 “Thanks, Pielo,” he said quietly.
 “For all your help today.
 I hope you live.”
 Then he stepped carefully over the inert form and took his seat in the front again.
 The car was nearly at its destination.
 He switched back to manual controls and swooped down out of traffic toward the city street below.

 He opened the driver’s door, and a gale of cold wind blew in.
 The pavement flew by a few feet below.
 He glanced back at Pielo, hoped he’d be alright.
 He slowed the car, flipped up the molly guard, jammed down the emergency button.
 “Get to the nearest hospital,” he commanded and dove out of the sky car onto the rushing pavement, rolling and tumbling to stop in a heap.
 He lifted his head to watch the sky car ascend with flashing lights.
-Then he picked himself up off the ground and began limping on toward the address Vhen had given him.
+Clouds had rolled in.
+A light drizzle had begun.
+He picked himself up off the ground and began limping on toward the address Vhen had given him.

 Continued in: 9.
 The Party…